Parikshith-Rai/CIE-Calculator/README.md

 - **Stress Meter** — a fun animated bar that fills up based on how many courses are at risk (ineligible courses count double).
 Five levels from 😎 Chill to 🔥 Code Red, with course breakdown pills.
 - **SGPA Leaderboard** — compare all saved semesters with a ranked list (🥇🥈🥉 medals), animated SVG timeline chart, trend pills (e.g. `▲ +0.42 from Sem 1`), and summary stats (best, average, latest trend).
 - **Performance Insights** — personalised feedback on your weakest subjects, ranked by credit-weighted impact on SGPA.
+- **CGPA Tracker** — credit-weighted cumulative GPA across all saved semesters, shown with an animated arc gauge, per-semester mini bars, and a target CGPA calculator that tells you what SGPA you need over future semesters.
 - **Confetti animation** — fires automatically when all courses cross CIE eligibility, or when you hit an SGPA milestone (7.0 ✨, 8.0 🏅, 9.0 🌟).
 Pure canvas, no libraries.

 ### 💾 Data Management